-4 Section 102(b) of the Continuing Appropriations Act, 2016 (H.R.
+3 Section 102(b) of the Continuing Appropriations Act, 2016 (H.R.
 719) states "No appropriation or funds made available or authority granted pursuant to section 101 for the Department of Defense shall be used to initiate multi-year procurements utilizing advance procurement funding for economic order quantity procurement unless specifically appropriated later."

-5 The colloquialism color of money is often used in defense circles to refer to accounts (e.g. Military Personnel, Operation and Maintenance, Procurement, and Research, Development, Test and Evaluation) used in appropriations acts.
+4 The colloquialism color of money is often used in defense circles to refer to accounts (e.g., Military Personnel, Operation and Maintenance, Procurement, and Research, Development, Test and Evaluation) used in appropriations acts.
 A color of money problem would imply that funding was provided in one account, when it was actually needed in another.

-6 31 U.S.C. § 1341.
+5 31 U.S.C. §1341.

-7 CRS Report RL34680, Shutdown of the Federal Government: Causes, Processes, and Effects, coordinated by Clinton T. Brass.
+6 CRS Report RL34680, Shutdown of the Federal Government: Causes, Processes, and Effects, coordinated by Clinton T. Brass.

-8 Typically, such funding is specified as an annualized rate based upon a lump sum.
+7 Typically, such funding is specified as an annualized rate based upon a lump sum.
 For example, Section 120 of P.L.
 112-33 provided the following anomaly for a specific account, which was an exception to the generally applicable rate in Section 101: "Notwithstanding section 101, amounts are provided for 'Defense Nuclear Facilities Safety Board-Salaries and Expenses' at a rate for operations of \$29,130,000."

-30-day CR might, therefore, provide 30 days' worth of funding, derived either from a certain annualized amount that is set by formula or from a historical spending pattern.
-In an interim CR, Congress also may provide authority for OMB to mitigate furloughs of federal employees by apportioning funds for personnel compensation and benefits at a higher rate for operations, albeit with some restrictions.9
+apportionment" of funds that will be made available for obligation, as a percentage of the annualized amount provided by the CR.
+Under a typical OMB bulletin, part of the annualized amount is apportioned and made available for obligation.
+Funds usually are apportioned either in proportion to the time period of the fiscal year covered by the CR, or according to the historical, seasonal rate of obligations for the period of the year covered by the CR, whichever is lower.
+A 30-day CR might, therefore, provide 30 days' worth of funding, derived either from a certain annualized amount that is set by formula or from a historical spending pattern.
+In an interim CR, Congress also may provide authority for OMB to mitigate furloughs of federal employees by apportioning funds for personnel compensation and benefits at a higher rate for operations, albeit with some restrictions.8